insqu/sc/README.md

 ```sh
 sudo apt-get upgrade
 ```
-Next we will instaall `node.js` using our package manager
+Next we will install `node.js` using our package manager

 > Note: https://nodejs.org/en/download/package-manager/ detailed instructions on setting up node.js for your distribution can be found here
 > Please ensure you do not install a version greater than v16.x as it is not supported by Hardhat